Lifts & Terrain

 Ichinose Family and Ichinose Diamond Ski Fields

-These two areas are close to the main hub of accommodation and nightlife (what little there is!), and provide a range of piste ranging from mellow kids’ runs with a magic carpet to steep groomed pitches and bumps runs.
+These two areas are close to one of the main hubs of accommodation and nightlife (what little there is!), and provide a range of piste ranging from mellow kids’ runs with a magic carpet to steep groomed pitches and bumps runs, and some obvious tree skiing.

 Takamagahara Mammoth Ski Area

 This area is popular with intermediates although there’s a little green and black terrain as well.
-One of the main villages sits at the base so this area can experience a lot of traffic.
+One of the main villages sits at the base so this area can experience a lot of traffic (especially with school kids!).

 Higashitateyama Ski Area